JKirchartz/jkirchartz.github.com/_posts/2012-06-06-sites-to-troubleshoot-code-in-your-browser.md

 tags: article html javascript regex
 ---

-[StackOverflow](http://stackoverflow.com/) is an awesome community, devs helping devs become better devs, it's nice.
+[StackOverflow](http://stackoverflow.com/) is an awesome community, devs helping devs become better devs, it's a nice concept.
 More often than not, solving these problems will require setting up a test somewhere, for javascript that's easy just use [jsfiddle](http://jsfiddle.net/), but other languages you might have some work to do.
 I often hear my fellow dev's asking "Is there a JSFiddle for&hellip;" almost any programing language.
-Well, friend, here's my list of sites and sandboxes that make writing code with your browser all sorts of easier<!--more-->:
+Well, friend, here's my list of sites, sandboxes, and demos that make writing &amp; repairing code with your browser all sorts of easier<!--more-->:

 ## server-side / programming languages